Land registration (Scots law): Validity of deed

+A non domino disposition

-The Latin term "a non domino" can be translated literally to mean "from a non-owner".
-It is used in property law to describe a disposition which the Keeper is aware is wholly or partially invalid on the basis that the grantee had no legal right to give title, thereby failing the normal conditions for registration (see above), but is permitted to register the disposition regardless.
-This is an exception to the general principle of nemo dat quod habet, i.e.: that one cannot give that she does not have.
+The Latin term a non domino can be translated literally to mean "from a non-owner".
+It is used in property law to describe a disposition that the Keeper is aware of being wholly or partially invalid on the basis of the grantee having no legal right to give title, thereby failing the normal conditions for registration (see above), but can be registered regardless.
+This is an exception to the general principle of nemo dat quod non habet, ("no one can give what one does not have").
 Accordingly, the warrandice (or guarantees) given by the granter in such dispositions is simple warrandice alone.
-The Scottish academics Gretton and Reid describe the straightforward requirements:“What happens is that the [claimant] gets a friend to grant a gratuitous disposition of the land, and the disposition is registered in the Land Register.”
-Therefore, it is possible for ownership of land to be obtained without the true owner's, or any person capable of becoming owner, consent by way of positive prescription.
+The Scottish academics Gretton and Reid describe the straightforward requirements:

+What happens is that the [claimant] gets a friend to grant a gratuitous disposition of the land, and the disposition is registered in the Land Register.

+Therefore, it is possible for ownership of land to be obtained without the consent of the true owner, or any person capable of becoming owner, by way of positive prescription.
 However, because of lower requirements, it is common for prescriptive claims to be an attempt to obtain land by stealth.
 An example of this can be seen in one prescriptive claim made where the current owner of the property was still living on the land and was unaware that the prescriptive claimant was trying to obtain ownership without his consent.
-Dating back to the 1990s, the rules regulating a non domino registrations - now found in the Land Registration (Scotland) Act 2012 - have become increasingly demanding, reflecting the risks of attempts to obtain land by stealth.
+Dating back to the 1990s, the rules regulating a non domino registrations – now found in the Land Registration (Scotland) Act 2012 – have become increasingly demanding, reflecting the risks of attempts to obtain land by stealth.
 Successful applications are few, with only 17 prescriptive claims successfully placed into the Land Register during the first three years of the 2012 Act's operation.
 However, an a non domino disposition remains a valid means of lawfully obtaining ownership of land.